-Ninja Foodi pork chops and rice all cooked in one pot is the best pressure cooker dinner we’ve made yet!
+Ninja Foodi pork chops and rice one pot meal is the best pressure cooker pork dinner we’ve made yet!
 Tender meat and tender Ninja Foodi rice will be ready to serve your family in no time.

 Want to try our Ninja Foodi pork chops and rice recipe because you’re obsessed with your new machine?
 You’re going to love this one.
-Then make sure to try a few of our other Ninja Foodi recipes from there. 😉 (affiliate links present)
+Then make sure to try a few of our other Ninja Foodi recipes from there. 😉 (affiliate links present, originally published 3/22)

-- If you’ve made our pressure cooker chicken and rice and LOVE it as much as we do, you’re going to be obsessed with this one too!
+If you’ve made our pressure cooker chicken and rice and LOVE it as much as we do, you’re going to be obsessed with this one too!
 Using a different meat from the pig you will get the same meal but with another yummy protein.

 - Of course you can make our bacon wrapped air fryer pork chop recipe.
 BUT if you need a complete meal WITH a side dish all cooked together, this is it!